wjandrews672/calculator/README.md

 Whenever I need to reset the count to prevent a function call on the next click, i just reset the opCount variable to 0.
 This is precisely what I do on the equals button push.

 So many bugs
 fix set values so y does not inherit x value on multiple operater pushes

-    fix y converts to zero on multiple op pushes.
+double click operation sets y as x value and runs operation

+delete button changing display but not saving new value.

+if decimal deleted, new decimal cannot be added until operation or clear

+ToDo:
+add keyboard support
+add negative button
+better css style
+fix bugs, delete button acts funky after operation